astral-sh/uv/CONTRIBUTING.md

 python3.12 scripts/bootstrap/install.py
 ```

-You can configure the bootstrapping directory with `PUFFIN_BOOTSTRAP_DIR`.
+You can configure the bootstrapping directory with `UV_BOOTSTRAP_DIR`.

 ### Local testing